The Volokh Conspiracy

 Mostly law professors | Sometimes contrarian | Often libertarian | Always independent

 Today is May Day.
-Since 2007, I have defended the idea of using this date as an international Victims of Communism Day.
+Since 2007, I have advocated using this date as an international Victims of Communism Day.
 I outlined the rationale for this proposal (which was not my original idea) in my very first post on the subject:

 May Day began as a holiday for socialists and labor union activists, not just communists.
 But over time, the date was taken over by the Soviet Union and other communist regimes and used as a propaganda tool to prop up their [authority].
 I suggest that we instead use it as a day to commemorate those regimes' millions of victims.
 The authoritative Black Book of Communism estimates the total at 80 to 100 million dead, greater than that caused by all other twentieth century tyrannies combined.
 We appropriately have a Holocaust Memorial Day.
 It is equally appropriate to commemorate the victims of the twentieth century's other great totalitarian tyranny.
 And May Day is the most fitting day to do so….

 Our comparative neglect of communist crimes has serious costs.
 Victims of Communism Day can serve the dual purpose of appropriately commemorating the millions of victims, and diminishing the likelihood that such atrocities will recur.
-Just as Holocaust Memorial Day and other similar events help sensitize us to the dangers of racism, anti-Semitism, and radical nationalism, so Victims of Communism Day can increase awareness of the dangers of left-wing forms of totalitarianism, and government control of the economy and civil society.
+Just as Holocaust Memorial Day and other similar events promote awareness of the dangers of racism, anti-Semitism, and radical nationalism, so Victims of Communism Day can increase awareness of the dangers of left-wing forms of totalitarianism, and government domination of the economy and civil society.

-But, as I emphasized in my 2013 May Day post, I would be happy to support a different date if it turns out to be easier to build a consensus around it.
-If another date is chosen, I would prefer November 7—not out of any desire to diminish the significance of communist atrocities in other nations, but because it marks the establishment of the very first communist regime.
+But, as explained in my 2013 Victims of Communism Day post, I would be happy to support a different date if it turns out to be easier to build a consensus around it.
+If another date is chosen, I would prefer November 7 – not out of any desire to diminish the significance of communist atrocities in other nations, but because it marks the establishment of the very first communist regime.
 But I am more than willing to endorse almost any other date that could command broad support.
 Unless and until that happens, however, May 1 will continue to be Victims of Communism Day here at the Volokh Conspiracy.

-NOTE: Some parts of this post were adapted from last year's Victims of Communism Day post.
+NOTE: Parts of this post are adapted from last year's Victims of Communism Day post.